Improved device-independent randomness expansion rates using two sided randomness: Discussion

 \section{Discussion}

-In this paper, we have given numerical and analytic bounds on various conditional von Neumann entropies that are relevant for CHSH-based device-independent protocols and discussed when each can be applied.
-We have applied these results to explicit protocols, comparing the finite statics rates using the EAT.
-We discussed variations of the usual spot-checking protocol, the first removes the spot checking to allow expansion while closing the locality loophole, and the second recycles the input randomness, so allowing expansion when performing a CHSH test on every round.
+In this paper, we have given numerical bounds on various conditional von Neumann entropies that are relevant for CHSH-based device-independent protocols and discussed when each can be applied.
+We have investigated their implications using explicit protocols, comparing the finite statistics rates using the EAT, showing use of two-sided randomness has the potential to make a big difference.
+We also looked at protocols beyond the usual spot checking type.
+The first removes the spot checking to allow expansion while closing the locality loophole, and the second recycles the input randomness, so allowing expansion while performing a CHSH test on every round.

 It remains an open question to find an analytic form for $F_{AB|X=0,Y=0,E}$, $F_{A|E}$ and $F_{AB|E}$.
 Since the curves $F_{A|E}$ and $F_{AB|E}$ are linear for all but the very highest (experimentally least achievable) scores, in these cases not much is lost by extending the line to all scores forming a lower bound that tightly covers all of the experimentally relevant cases.
 On the other hand $F_{AB|X=0,Y=0,E}$ is a convex curve throughout and hence a tight analytic form would be particularly useful in this case.
 Our initial analysis suggests that form of the parameters achieving the optima for these is sufficiently complicated that any analytic expression would not be compact.
 A reasonably tight analytic lower bound for $F_{AB|X=0,Y=0,E}$ could also be useful for theoretical analysis.
-Note also that the bound $F_{A|E}\geq F_{A|XYE}$ is fairly tight (see Figure~\ref{fig:rates}(a)) so the analytic form for $F_{A|XYE}$ can be used to bound $F_{A|E}$ with little loss.
+Note also that the bound $F_{A|E}\geq F_{A|XYE}$ appears to be fairly tight (see Figure~\ref{fig:rates}(a)) so the analytic form for $F_{A|XYE}$ can be used to bound $F_{A|E}$ with little loss.
 Another open problem is to find a concrete scenario in which $F_{AB|E}$ is directly useful.

-The use of Jordan's lemma in this work prevents the techniques used being extended to general protocols, and finding improved ways to bound the conditional von Neumann entropy numerically in general cases remains of interest, in particular to ease the experimental burden required to demonstrate DIQKD in the lab.
+The use of Jordan's lemma in this work prevents the techniques used being extended to general protocols, and finding improved ways to bound the conditional von Neumann entropy numerically in general cases remains of interest.
+For example, protocols that use three inputs for one party can allow up to 2 bits of randomness per entangled pair (see, e.g.~\cite{BRC}), and a way to tightly lower bound the von Neumann entropy in this case would further ease the experimental burden required to demonstrate DIQKD in the lab.

 {\bf Additional note:} While completing this work a new paper appeared~\cite{TSBSRSL}, which also found numerical curves for $H(A|XYE)$ and used them with some new protocols to generate improved rates for DIQKD.